Personal income tax (PIT)

 This already applies to the 2021 tax return.

-For those in certain medical, architectural, engineering or specialized design professions the tax rate amounts to 14% (previously 17% or 15%).
-In turn, for certain income related to the provision of designated services in the IT area is 12% (previously 15%).
+For those in certain medical, architectural, engineering, or specialised design professions, the tax rate amounts to 14% (previously 17% or 15%).
+In turn, the tax rate for certain income related to the provision of designated services in the IT area is 12% (previously 15%).

 Change in taxation of private rental income